the-low-res-artist/rpgforge.docs/src/en/stable/user_manual/assets_management/assets_importer/import_animations.md

 Full Transparent Color| Useful if you want to remove a background color from your Sprite Sheet.
 The selected color will be completely transparent.
 Semi Transparent Color| Useful for shadow, glass, tall-grass, etc. The selected color will be half-transparent.

-In both cases, we recommend to use the **Color Picker** to select the desired color precisely.
+In both cases, we recommend to use the **Color Picker** to select the desired color precisely :

 ![import_animation_transparency.gif](../../../../../../media/user_manual/assets_management/import_animation/import_animation_transparency.gif)